Muhi0709/English-to-Tamil-Transliteration/README.md

   ii) Wandb run for logging the attention heatmap for the best model with attention mechanism.

-  iii) The runs were run as Kaggle notebook.
+  iii) The runs were run as Kaggle notebook with aksharantar dataset added as data source,encoder_decoder.py,data_loader_vocab_builder.py and main_def.py added as utility scripts for the kaggle notebook

   iii) The best models saved in kaggle (during hyperparameter_tuning sweep) are added as datasource for the kaggle notebook.

-  iv) The csv prediction files(predictions vanilla and predictions attention) are saved in '/kaggle/working'.
+  iv) The csv prediction files(predictions vanilla and predictions attention) get saved in '/kaggle/working'.

  * train.py: (Tamil dataset)

   i) Python script to train encoder-decoder seq2seq model with training data and test the model on the test dataset from the terminal/command prompt.

-  ii) Imports from data_loader_vocab_builder.py, encoder_decoder.py and main.py
+  ii) Imports from data_loader_vocab_builder.py, encoder_decoder.py and main_def.py

   iii) Commandline arguments are parsed using "argparse" module.

-  iv) Type: python train.py --help in the terminal to get info about the commandline arguments.
+  iv) Type: python train.py --help in the terminal to get more info about the commandline arguments.
 The default values of the arguments are set to the best configuration for the optimizer and model(attention mechanism) obtained from the sweep experiments.

 * Output Folders: